Premarital Counseling Questions

 • What strengths do you want to enhance – intimacy, communication skills, financial planning etc.?

-• How can counseling help you get the best start possible for a healthy, thriving marriage?
+• How can counselling help you get the best start possible for a healthy, thriving marriage?

-Discussing these questions candidly and using counseling as a partnership-building tool lays the foundation for understanding each other better and equipping the relationship for lifelong challenges.
+Discussing these questions candidly and using counselling as a partnership-building tool lays the foundation for understanding each other better and equipping the relationship for lifelong challenges.

 Leave a Comment